microsoft/Application-Insights-Workbooks/Documentation/Links/Links.md

+> Note: This documentation is now out of date, but exists to preserve any existing links.
+>
+> For the up to date docs, see: https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-create-workbook#add-links

 # Using Links Steps

 Authors can use the `Links` step to create links to other views, to other workbooks, to other steps inside a workbook, or to create tabbed views within a workbook.
 Much of the configuration for links is very similar to [using links inside of grids/other visualizations](../Visualizations/Grid.md#link-actions).
 The links can be styled as hyperlinks, buttons, and tabs.